xkbcommon/libxkbcommon/README.md

     <xorg-devel@lists.x.org> or <wayland-devel@lists.freedesktop.org>
 or through github.

-Bugs are also welcome, and may be reported either at
+Bug reports are also welcome, and may be filed either at
     Bugzilla https://bugs.freedesktop.org/describecomponents.cgi?product=libxkbcommon
 or
     Github https://github.com/xkbcommon/libxkbcommon/issues